airlanggatirta/dealls/README.md

 This is a simple web application written in Go using the Gin framework.
 It provides user authentication functionality with MySQL database integration.

+## Structure
+    ```
+    - main.go
+    - config
+        - Config folder use to store db info and server info.
+    - handler
+        - Handler is used to dechiper requests and construct responses.
+    - service
+        - Service is used to define business process that should be done for the incoming request.
+    - repository
+        - Repository is used to communicate with database.
+    - models
+        - Models is used to define each entity for the process to take place.
+    ```

 ## Installation

 1. **Clone the repository:**